MyCollab/mycollab/README.md

 [![License](http://img.shields.io/badge/License-GPL-orange.svg)](http://www.gnu.org/copyleft/gpl.html) [![Build Status](https://travis-ci.org/esofthead/mycollab.svg?branch=master)](https://travis-ci.org/esofthead/mycollab) [![Project Stats](https://www.openhub.net/p/mycollab/widgets/project_thin_badge.gif)](https://www.openhub.net/p/mycollab)

 ## Introduction
 The MyCollab Platform offers developers the exact business application platform they’ve been looking for, by combining the tools they need.
-Built in Java and bundles of open source frameworks and libraries, it seamlessly integrates into MyCollab CRM, MyCollab-Project or Document Management.
-Developing custom business applications has never been so easy.
+Built in Java and bundles of open source frameworks and libraries, it seamlessly integrates into CRM, Project Management or Document Management.
+MyCollab is definitely suitable for the small and mid sized companies to manage their customers, projects etc because of its features, stableness, high performance, and intuitive UI.

-Developers can extend MyCollab modules in ways we can’t now imagine, technology partners can integrate in meaningful ways that deliver value for their customers, and System Integrators can deliver total solutions for their customers.

 MyCollab has bundle three existing modules: Project Management, CRM and Document Management.
 In future, we can add more modules on MyCollab platform or we develop the marketplace allows developers can extend MyCollab and sell them to MyCollab users.